BrandonXLF/rust-system/README.md

 ### `std::process::Command::system`

-For more complex uses cases where the underlying `Command` has to be modified before running the command, the `system::System` trait is provided for `Command`.
+For more complex uses cases where the underlying `Command` has to be modified before running the command, the `system::System` trait is implemented for `Command`.

-The trait adds the function `Command::system` to create `Command`s that execute system/shell commands.
+The trait adds the function `Command::system` to create `Command`s that execute shell commands.

 For example,